magictm/strapi-plugin-ipx/README.md

 ## 🚀 Usage

-The MagicTM Deep Populate plugin seamlessly integrates with your existing Strapi API.
+The MagicTM Ipx plugin seamlessly integrates with your existing Strapi API.
 Here's how to use it:

 ### Default Deep Population